 Faculty staff, parents or friends may be among the first to notice when a student is having difficulty coping with the many stressors in their life.
 The information on this page can help you to assist students.

 Who to contact in an emergency

 During office hours:

-In the event of an immediate emergency such as a suicide threat or threat of violence contact the University's emergency service (Campus Security: 9351 3333).
+If you require immediate and urgent assistance then call Emergency Services (000) for police, ambulance or fire brigade.
+In the event of presentations such as a suicide threat or threat of violence contact Campus Security (9351 3333).
 Campus security will then involve services such as CAPS as part of an emergency protocol.

-In situations where you would like advice on how to handle student issues, call CAPS and organise to speak with the Head or Seniors.
+In situations where you would like advice on how to handle student issues, call CAPS and ask to speak with the Head or Seniors.

 Outside office hours:

 Consider whether to call 000 for police or ambulance and/or call University Security on 9351 3333.

 1. Assist with referral to counseling at CAPS: